tmissao/TerraformAzureDevops/src/terraform-modules/azuredevops-repository/ReadMe.md

 - `repository_name` - (Required) Repository`s Name to be created.

 - `repository_init_source_url` - (Required) Base Git repository Url to be imported.

+- `repository_import_waiting_time` - (Optional) Waiting time necessary for the imported git repository task to be done.
+After this, the pipeline build definitions will start to be created.
+Defaults `60s`.

 - `pipelines` - (Optional) A dictionary of pipelines to be create, which the dictionary key is the name of the pipeline.
 Defaults `[]`.